bluebirz/bluebirz.github.io/_posts/2023-05-10-try-terraform-part-1.md

 {% include bbz_custom/expand_series.html key=page.series.key index=page.series.index %}

-erraform is one of famous IaaC (Infrastructure as a Code) tools.
+Terraform is one of famous IaaC (Infrastructure as a Code) tools.
 We can use it to provision, establish, re-organize, until decommission any resources in their supported platform.
 Of course, including GCP.

 ---